lightning/bolts/04-onion-routing.md

 2. data:
    * [`u32`:`cltv_expiry`]

-The CLTV expiry in the HTLC doesn't match the value in the onion.
+The CLTV expiry in the HTLC is less than the value in the onion.

 1. type: 19 (`final_incorrect_htlc_amount`)
 2. data:
    * [`u64`:`incoming_htlc_amt`]

-The amount in the HTLC doesn't match the value in the onion.
+The amount in the HTLC is less than the value in the onion.

 1. type: UPDATE|20 (`channel_disabled`)
 2. data: